 Holika Dahan

-Diwali — or the Festival of Light — is perhaps the most well-known holiday in that culture, but there’s also a holiday that’s not as well known around the world, and that holiday is Holika Dahan.
+Diwali — or the Festival of Lights — is perhaps the most well-known holiday in that culture, but there’s also a holiday that’s not as well known around the world, and that holiday is Holika Dahan.
 This holiday celebrates the burning of an anti-god known as Holika.
 It’s a classic good versus evil celebration that just about everyone can appreciate.

 The Legend Behind This Holiday

 The first power was that he couldn’t be killed by a human or an animal.
 The second was that he couldn’t be killed indoors or outdoors.
-And the three other powers granted to him were that he couldn’t be killed at day or night, nor could he be killed by projectiles or by handheld weapons.
+The three other powers granted to him were that he couldn’t be killed at day or night, nor could he be killed by projectiles or by handheld weapons.

-After he was granted his wish, he felt invisible, but he also allowed himself to be filled with arrogance.
+After he was granted his wish, he felt invincible, but he also allowed himself to be filled with arrogance.
 The king then decreed that he should be worshiped as a god.
 Although he severely punished anyone who stood against him, his son Prahlad severely disagreed with his father and refused to worship him as a god.
 Prahlad instead continued to worship Lord Vishnu.

 How Holika Dahan Is Observed